Martin E. Franklin

 Sir Martin Ellis Franklin, KGCN (born 31 October 1964) is a British American, Miami-based businessman.
 He is the founder and chairman of Element Solutions Inc.; co-founder and co-chairman of Nomad Foods Limited, and co-founder and former chairman of Jarden Corporation, which was sold to Newell Brands in 2016.
 Franklin is also the founder and CEO of Mariposa Capital, a Miami-based family investment firm; a director of Restaurant Brands International Inc.; chairman and controlling shareholder of Royal Oak Enterprises, LLC, and is a principal and executive officer of several other private investment entities.

 Early life

-A Jew, Martin Ellis Franklin was born on 31 October 1964 in London, England.
+Martin Ellis Franklin was born on 31 October 1964 in London, England.
 His father, Sir Roland Franklin, was a merchant banker who undertook hostile takeovers with Sir James Goldsmith.
 Franklin emigrated to the United States with his family at the age of fifteen, settling in Harrison, New York.

-Franklin graduated from the University of Pennsylvania, where he received a bachelor of arts degree in political science.
+Franklin graduated from the University of Pennsylvania, where he received a Bachelor of Arts degree in political science.